smcclab/smc-course/_lectures/02-sampling.md

 - The (big) tradeoff is that information about _time_ is lost.

 Everything said above relates to infinitely long continuous signals, not sampled signals.
-We will come later to details about how to do this in the
+We will come later to details about how to do this with time-limited digital signals.

 See Dannenberg Chapter 3 for reference.